 If you’re looking to party – and party hard – then Vegas is the obvious choice for a summertime weekend getaway.
 You can of course expect large crowds in Sin City during this three-day weekend, but what would Vegas be without the masses of pool-goers, booze-guzzlers, and daring gamblers?
 Pool parties on the Strip will be a priority to most visitors this Memorial Day, but there are also countless clubs, restaurants, bars, and shows to attend.

-STAY: The Palms Casino Resort is known for its crazy parties and celebrity stopovers, so it’s no surprise that the hotel is packing the pool this weekend with an impressive line-up of performers.
-Wiz Khalifa, the Black Eyed Peas, Ludacris, Questlove, and Chris Brown are all set to get the party started.
+STAY: The Palms Casino Resort is known for its crazy parties and celebrity stopovers, so it’s no surprise that the hotel is packing the pool over Memorial Day weekend with an impressive lineup of performers.
+Who will be performing has not yet been announced, but last year the likes of Wiz Khalifa, the Black Eyed Peas, and Ludacris graced the stage, so you know the lineup this year will be equally stellar.

 This resort city smack-dab in the middle of the California desert is an excellent getaway for some quality R&R found through golfing, art gallery browsing, and poolside sunbathing.
 The natural beauty here — including sweeping mountain vistas — is stunning, offering naturists plenty of chances to explore the desert landscape.
 Hiking is especially popular at the Indian Canyons, as is visiting sacred Native America sites.
 This Memorial Day, don’t miss the Air Museum’s annual flower drop, during which 3,000 red and white carnations are dropped from a B-25 Bomber in dedication to our servicemen.